Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/05-ingestion.md

 The code of this is already written for you, but let's have a look at how it works.

-### Creating the ingestion process
+### The ingestion process

-The `src/ingestion/src/main/java/ai/azure/openai/rag/workshop/ingestion/DocumentIngestor.java` Java class contains the code that is used to ingest the data in the vector database.
-It has a `public static void main` so it can be executed locally.
+The `src/ingestion/src/main/java/ai/azure/openai/rag/workshop/ingestion/rest/DocumentIngestor.java` Java class contains the code that is used to ingest the data in the vector database.
+It creates the `/ingest` endpoint that will be used to trigger the ingestion process.

-PDFs files, which are stored in the `data` folder, will be read by the `DocumentIngestor` using the command line.
+PDFs files, which are stored in the `data` folder, will be sent to this endpoint using the command line.
 The PDF files provided here are for demo purpose only, and suggested prompts we'll use later in the workshop are based on those files.

 <div class="tip" data-title="tip">